 for questions, please contact us at hello@bhakticenter.org

-What is kirtan?
+what is kirtan?

 Kirtan is a Sanskrit word with many different meanings, including “to praise, call out, glorify”.
 Sankirtana refers to congregational call-and-response chanting of Sanskrit mantra and is one of the primary practices of bhakti yoga.